jpdewey/myLMSC261/Final Project/Dewey_FinalProjectDocumentation.md

 - This rendered success, but none of the attached files were present on the internet, only the raw html file I realized this could be due to the attached files being located in a separate folder on the server, so I decided to upload all of the files that are necessary for linking individually, and to take down the folder that was separate from the index.html file
   I also decided that I would finish this portion of the website after the css coding was done, since I had successfully hosted the Website!
+- Upon trying to upload an updated version with the css file,